zfcampus / zf-mvc-auth

 Sub-Key: deny_by_default

-toggles the default behavior for the Zend\Permissions\Acl
+deny_by_default toggles the default behavior for the Zend\Permissions\Acl implementation.
+The

-, which means that if no authenticated user is present, and no permissions
+default value is false, which means that if no authenticated user is present, and no permissions

 rule applies for the current resource, then access is allowed.
-Change this setting to true
+Change this setting to true to

 require authenticated identities by default.